-The Milanese Four Seasons occupies a 15th-century convent in the heart of the Quadrilatère de la mode, between Franciscan cloister and contemporary suites.
+The Milanese Four Seasons occupies a 15th-century convent at the heart of the Quadrilatère de la mode, between Franciscan cloister and contemporary suites.

 Four Seasons Hotel Milano